behu-kea/ITA24-2-sem/cs101/07-searchingtimecomplexity.md

 ### First repeating element

-Given a list of integers arr[] The task is to find the index of first repeating element in it i.e. the element that occurs more than once and whose index of the first occurrence is the smallest.
+Given a list of integers arr[] The task is to find the index of first repeating element in it i.e. the element that occurs more than once

 In this exercise you should use a index-based linear data structure such as an array.